mariusbock/mariusbock.github.io/_pages/about.md

 # News

+- Oct 2023: I was featured in the [Querschnitt magazine](https://www.uni-siegen.de/presse/publikationen/querschnitt/archiv/2023/querschnitt_03-2023_web.pdf) of the University of Siegen (page 26, only in German).
+- Sep 2023: Check out the [talk](https://youtu.be/kzRCN4S8KXk) I gave at the University of Cambridge on WEAR.
-- Jun 2023: Introducing: the WEAR dataset!
+- Jun 2023: Introducing: the WEAR dataset.
 An outdoor sports dataset for multimodal activity recogntion.
 Check it out [here](https://mariusbock.github.io/wear/)
-- Feb 2023: I have been selected to be Student Volunteer Chair at the UbiComp/ISWC 2023 in Cancun, Mexico!
+- Feb 2023: I have been selected to be Student Volunteer Chair at the UbiComp/ISWC 2023 in Cancun, Mexico
-- Sep 2022: Our journal article "Investigating (Re)current state-of-the-art in Human Activity Recognition Datasets" has been published in Frontiers in Computer Science!
-- Jan 2022: Our workshop paper "A Public Repository to Improve Replicability and Collaboration in Deep Learning for HAR" has been accepted at PerCom 2022.
-- Sep 2021: Our paper "Improving Deep Learning for HAR with shallow LSTMs" has been awarded the best paper award at UbiComp/ ISWC 2021!
-- Aug 2021: Our paper "Improving Deep Learning for HAR with shallow LSTMs" has been accepted at UbiComp/ ISWC 2021!
-- Aug 2021: Our paper "Tutorial on Deep Learning for HAR" has been accepted at UbiComp/ ISWC 2021!